 Weekly Technical Indicators: [See GIS weekly technical indicators chart]

 The weekly MACD line is above its signal line since June 15, 2018.
 This is an indication that the medium-term trend is up.
 Use the following link to access a MACD help.

 A short-term downtrend had started on August 3, 2018 at 47.77 and reached 44.77 on August 10, 2018.
 GIS lost 3.00 points, or 6.28%, in 7 days.
 The price is now at the 13.67% retracement level.

 Daily Technical Indicators: [See GIS daily technical indicators chart]

-The daily MACD line is below its signal line since January 2, 2018.
-The distance between MACD and the signal line is near its high and getting bigger.
+The daily MACD line is above its signal line since July 26, 2018.
+The distance between MACD and the signal line is low and getting smaller.